Nafiz001/Fantasy-Premier-League/README.md

 - 🏆 **League System**: Create and join classic leagues with leaderboards
 - 📈 **Gameweek Navigation**: View points breakdown across all gameweeks
 - 🎨 **Responsive Design**: Beautiful UI that works on all devices
-- 🚀 **One-Click Deploy**: Deploy to Railway.app with GitHub integration
+- 🆓 **FREE Deployment**: Deploy on Render.com with PostgreSQL - NO credit card!

 ### League Features
 - Create public or private leagues